mendix/docs/content/en/docs/appstore/connectors/openai-connector.md

 #### 4.3.1 Chat Completions

 The chat completions API from OpenAI accepts a complex JSON structure that consists of a number of parameters plus one or more messages as input and generates a model-generated message structure as output.
 While the chat structure is designed for facilitating multi-turn conversations (with history), it is equally valuable for single-turn tasks that do not involve any prior conversation (without history).
-The exposed microflows in this connector are built to abstract away the complex message strucure and are meant to facilitate easier implementation in certain use cases.
+The exposed microflows in this connector are built to abstract away the complex message structure and are meant to facilitate easier implementation in certain use cases.

-##### 4.3.1.1 Call Chat Completions API (without history) {#chat-completions-without-history-technical}
+##### 4.3.1.1 Call Chat Completions API (Without History) {#chat-completions-without-history-technical}

-Use the microflow `ChatCompletions_Execute_WithoutHistory` to execute a simple chat completions API call with String input and output not considering a previous conversation.
+Use the microflow `ChatCompletions_Execute_WithoutHistory` to execute a simple chat completions API call with string input and output not considering a previous conversation.
 See [ENUM_Role](#enum-role) for the difference between `UserPrompt` and `SystemPrompt`.
-It is not required to provide a `SystemPrompt` string and and a `ENUM_Model_ChatCompletions` value.
+It is not required to provide a `SystemPrompt` string and a `ENUM_Model_ChatCompletions` value.
 If no model is provided, the `ModelDefaultChat` value from the [Configuration](#configuration-entity) will be used in the call.

 | Input | Output |
 | --- | --- |
 | `UserPrompt`, `SystemPrompt`, `Configuration`, `ENUM_Model_ChatCompletions` | `AssistantResponseText` |

-##### 4.3.1.2 Call Chat Completions API (with history) {#chat-completions-with-history-technical}
+##### 4.3.1.2 Call Chat Completions API (with History) {#chat-completions-with-history-technical}

-Use the microflow `ChatCompletions_Execute_WithHistory` to execute a chat completions API call with a [ChatCompletionsSession](#chatcompletionssession) input and a String output of the assistant response.
-It is not required to provide a `SystemPrompt` string and and a `ENUM_Model_ChatCompletions` value.
+Use the microflow `ChatCompletions_Execute_WithHistory` to execute a chat completions API call with a [ChatCompletionsSession](#chatcompletionssession) input and a string output of the assistant response.
+It is not required to provide a `SystemPrompt` string and a `ENUM_Model_ChatCompletions` value.
 If no model is provided, the `ModelDefaultChat` value from the [Configuration](#configuration-entity) will be used in the call.

 | Input | Output |
 | --- | --- |